mdx-workshop/mdx-submissions21/paper.md

 The $i^{th}$ key vector($K^{th} \in \mathbb{R}^{d_{k}}$) indicates what information the $i^{th}$ latent source contain.
 The query vector and key vector conduct dot product and softmax after scaled by $\sqrt{d_k}$ to take the attention scores which determine each latent source's ratio.
-The multiple TDF layers generate latent source features $V \in \mathbb{R}^{T \times d_{k} \times |S_L|}$, where the $T$ is the number of frames.
+The multiple TDF blocks generate latent source features $V \in \mathbb{R}^{T \times d_{k} \times |S_L|}$, where the $T$ is the number of frames.
-The mixed latent source is taken via dot product between attention score and latent source vector like as follows:
+The attention mechanisms which mix the latent sources is as follows:
 $$Attention(Q,K,V')=softmax(QK^{T}/\sqrt{d_{k}})V'$$
-while the LaSAFT generates latent sources, they apply the TDF blocks to separate latent sources($V$).
-The LaSAFT apply latent sources to attentively focus the latent sources depending on the target condition and exponentially decrease unrelated latent source.

 ##  Light-weight latent Source Attentive Frequency Transformation Block
-The TDF block contains two fully connected layers (Figure 1.(a)).
+The TDF block in the original LaSAFT contains two fully connected layers (Figure 1.(a)).
 The first fully connected layers are separate the latent sources from mixture sources.
-After concatenating the first layer's output, the second layers analyse the intermediate features to separate the latent source.
+After aggregating the generated latent sources, the second layers separate the latent source again.
 The redundancy of the separating process disturbs utilising the model in the restricted environment.
 Therefore, we focus on this point and explore the methods for lightening the model's parameters and maintaining the performance.